ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * In the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}, the token series is indicated by the parameter "kid" within the claim "cnf" of the new access token.
 This has the same value of the parameter "id" in the EDHOC_Information object within the claim "cnf" from the first access token of the token series.

-   Note: version -01 of the EDHOC and OSCORE profile says that an update of access rights is not possible when using the new workflow.
-However, it is actually possible as discussed above.

 In the three cases above, the update of access rights is possible because there is a value used as de facto "token series ID".
 This value does not change throughout the lifetime of a token series, and it is used to associate the new access token with the previous one in the same series to be superseded.

-Such a token series ID is required to have a unique value from a namespace/pool that the AS exclusively control.
+Such a token series ID is required to have a unique value from a namespace/pool that the AS exclusively controls.
 This is in fact what happens in the profiles of ACE above, where the AS is the entity creating the mentioned objects or COSE Key included in the first access token of a token series.

 However, this may generally not hold and it is not what happens in other known cases, i.e., the DTLS profile in RPK mode {{RFC9203}} and the Group OSCORE profile {{I-D.ietf-ace-group-oscore-profile}}.
 At the moment, the dynamic update of access rights is not possible for those, _neither in the original nor in the new ACE workflow_.